Brandon Vieira

 Brandon Vieira (born 6 November 1992), is the French kickboxer and Muay Thai fighter who has held World Kickboxing Network Super Bantamweight world title under oriental rules earned in 2021, and WKN Super Featherweight world titles in two styles of kickboxing simultaneously (oriental rules and low kick), winning both belts in 2019 outside France within the period of four months.
+He is of Portuguese descent.

 Career

 On April 27, 2019 in Rome, Italy Vieira fought Alessandro Morretti for WKN World Super Featherweight title under oriental rules.
 He won the bout by TKO in the second round.

 On July 6, 2019 in Iglesias, Sardinia, Italy Vieira took the fight on a short notice replacing Vasek Sivak, who withdrew due to injury.
 Riding a three-win streak he challenged two-time WKN European Super Featherweight champion Nicola Canu for WKN World Super Featherweight title in low-kick.
 He won the fight by a unanimous decision.

 On December 18, 2021 in Saint-Fons, France Viera defeated Panomdet of Thailand to become a new WKN World Super Bantamweight champion under oriental rules.